zciluk/winterholidays/README.md

 ## What is this?
-Simple form app to report a christmas holiday with front-end writen in React(Redux, Redux-forms) and backend in Node.js (Express).
+Simple form app to report a christmas holiday with front-end writen in React(Redux, Redux-forms) and backend in Node.js (Express).</br>
 Bootstraped with create-react-app.
 Using Semantic UI CSS.

 ## Running the app